ARpatterns/diagram/README.md

 ## Introduction

+AR pattern diagrams can be seen as a kind of pseudo code representation for Augmented Reality functionalities.
+They work as a rough documentation and help to comprehend the triggering, decision control, and execution mechanism of AR behavior.
+AR experiences are heavily driven by elements detected in the real world, without having control over their occurrence and timing during the creation process.
+The reactive behavior and dynamic scenography of AR/MR experiences are therefore modeled as event-driven reactions described as [Event-Condition-Action](https://github.com/ARpatterns/catalog/tree/main/eca) (ECA) rules that perform an action in response to an event, provided that certain conditions are met.
+In the context of AR patterns, ECA rules build a generic technology-agnostic abstraction of the reactive behavior of AR software systems.

+Together with visual illustrations of the scene, AR pattern diagrams help teams stay productive by making it easier to:
+- Navigate AR scenarios without reading source code.
+- Plan out new features before programming.
+- Quickly onboard new team members.
+- Collaborate with technical and non-technical team members.

+## Rule-Reaction Block

 In order to provide a compact visualization of active Event-Condition-Action (ECA) rules we developed a diagram representation consisting of rule-reaction blocks.
-AR pattern diagrams can be seen as a kind of pseudo code representation for Augmented Reality programs.
 The first line of a rule-reaction block in such a diagram shows the active rule as an Event-Condition-Action triple.
-Following the rule is a blockquoted line that depicts the changed state as reaction.
+Below the rule a blockquoted line follows which depicts the changed state as reaction.

 | Event | Condition | Action |
 |---|---|---|